 Description: This two- or four-week elective is a practical clinical experience in pulmonary disease and applied physiology will be provided.
 Patients from the wards as well as clinics will be seen.
 Students will have the opportunity for correlation of history, physical examination and physiological roentgenographic studies.
 They will be expected to be present for invasive diagnostic procedures including bronchoscopy.
 The student will learn how to approach the patient with respiratory complaint, take an adequate history, do an adequate physical examination, observe x-rays and come up with a logical differential diagnosis and suggest practical and cost effective diagnostic procedures.
 The patients will be followed on a daily basis as consultant.
 The important objective of this course is to teach the students how to act as consultants rather than primary care physicians.
 Attendance and participation in Journal Club and teaching conferences are part of the elective experience.
 The student will have sufficient time for reading in conjunction with the clinical experience.
 Note: Method of Evaluation is evaluation of patient care, medical knowledge, interpersonal and communication skills, systems-based practice, practice-based learning and improvement, and professionalism.
 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.

-For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/setupSearchClassSchedule.cfm) 1-4 Units MED 946.
-Pulmonary/Critical Care Prerequisite(s): Fourth-year standing.
+MED 946.
+Pulmonary/Critical Care

 1-4 Units

+Prerequisite(s): Fourth-year standing.

 Description: ICU Selective.
 This is a two-week ICU experience.
 Students will be active members of physicians teams who admit and care for patients in the Medical Intensive Care Unit.
 Emphasis will be placed on the comprehensive care of critically ill patients, airway and ventilator management, and handling medical emergencies.
 Note: Method of Evaluation is evaluation of patient care, medical knowledge, interpersonal and communication skills, systems-based practice, practice-based learning and improvement and professionalism.

-For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/setupSearchClassSchedule.cfm)

-MED 950.
-Hematology/Medical Oncology
+For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/setupSearchClassSchedule.cfm) MED 950.
+Hematology/Medical Oncology 1-4 Units Prerequisite(s): Third-year standing.

-1-4 Units

-Prerequisite(s): Third-year standing.